 The scriptural basis of this dedication is found in 1 Samuel: “For this boy I prayed, and the Lord has given me my petition which I have asked of Him.
 So I have also dedicated him to the Lord; as long as he lives he is dedicated.”

-As parents, we should actively dedicate ourselves to provide for our children everything that is necessary for the growth of children in all areas: physical, mental, emotional, social, and spiritual.
-The responsibility of parents is to lead their children, in cooperation with the Holy Spirit and the child’s own unique personality, into a knowledge of Jesus Christ, so that the child will develop a desire to know God personally and intimately (Proverbs 22:6; Deuteronomy 6:6-7; Ephesians 6:4).
+As parents, we should dedicate ourselves to provide for our children everything necessary for their growth physically, mentally, emotionally, socially, and spiritually.
+The responsibility of parents is to lead their children, in cooperation with the Holy Spirit, into a knowledge of Jesus Christ, so that the child will develop a desire to know God personally and intimately (Proverbs 22:6; Deuteronomy 6:6-7; Ephesians 6:4).

-Please understand that dedication is not a sacrament; it cannot impart grace or salvation to your child.
-Salvation only comes as each person recognizes his or her sinful nature and receives forgiveness and eternal life through Jesus Christ as his or her Lord and Savior.
+Dedication is not a sacrament; it cannot impart grace or salvation to your child.
+Salvation only comes as each person recognizes their sinful nature and receives forgiveness and eternal life through Jesus Christ as his or her Lord and Savior.
 As a church we make a commitment to do everything we can to support you and your family as you fulfill the call of God upon your lives.

-Parent(s) must be active member(s) of Victory for three months prior to dedication date.
-They must also provide us with all application information at least two weeks prior to dedication date, including two pictures of their child for display on PowerPoint.
+- Parent(s) must provide all application information at least two weeks prior to dedication date, including two pictures of their child for display in services.

 By dedicating your child(ren), you are making the following commitments:

 - To thankfully recognize your child(ren) as God’s gift to you and your family.